mathesar-foundation/mathesar-wiki/docs/engineering/specs/worksheets-technical-specs.md

 - The record summary can be turned off in the display settings too.
 When it's off, the raw PK values will display.

-- By default: record summaries are enabled wherever possible — except for the PK column on the table in the `FROM` clause.
+- By default: record summaries are enabled wherever possible.

     In the [Book List Example](#book-list-example), this is how we get record summaries for `author` and `genres` by default, without getting record summaries for `id`.